SAP-archive/teched2021-INT160/README.md

 ## Overview

-This session introduces attendees how to use SAPs new and simplified Low-Code Cloud Design Studio.
+This session introduces attendees to SAPs new and simplified Low-Code Cloud Design Studio.
 Learn how to build a bot to run a very popular RPA Challenge combining a [Web application](http://www.rpachallenge.com) and Microsoft Excel.

 ## Requirements